Request CDN

 • It takes at least 2 hours for the CDN to be configured in all global bases, and once configuration is complete, the status changes to Operating.

-Setting client DNS for using CDN
+Client DNS settings for using CDN

 If you have selected a privately owned domain as the service domain when requesting CDN, you need to connect the CDN service domain displayed after requesting the CDN service to the DNS in operation to be able to use the service.